rhyolight/numenta-web/packages/numenta.com/pages/blog/2018/03/berkeley-brings-brain-theory-to-the-bay.md

 ---
 author: Joanne Cua
-brief: Earlier this year, Berkeley kicked off a new program called The Brain and Computation.
-This semester-long series of 4 workshops aims to bring together researchers from brain science and theoretical computer science to tackle some of the most challenging problems in brain science today.
+description: "Earlier this year, Berkeley kicked off a new program called The Brain and Computation.
+This semester-long series of 4 workshops aims to bring together researchers from brain science and theoretical computer science to tackle some of the most challenging problems in brain science today."
 date: 2018/03/05
 hideImage: false
 image: ../images/calvin-lab.jpg
 org: Marketing Associate
-tags: numenta hierarchical temporal memory htm blog
+keywords: "numenta, hierarchical temporal memory, htm, blog"
 title: "Berkeley Brings Brain Theory Conference to the Bay"
+header: "Berkeley Brings Brain Theory Conference to the Bay"
 type: post
 ---
 Earlier this year, Berkeley kicked off a new program called [The Brain and Computation](https://simons.berkeley.edu/programs/brain2018).
 This semester-long series of 4 workshops aims to bring together researchers from brain science and theoretical computer science to tackle some of the most challenging problems in brain science today.